appdotnet/api-spec/annotations.md

 The embedded media annotation specifies an image, video, or other rich content that should be displayed with this post.
 It uses the [JSON oEmbed specification](http://oembed.com).
 We only support the ```photo```, ```video```, and ```rich``` oEmbed types.

-We highly recommend using the [crosspost annotation](#crosspost) with the embedded media annotation so Posts contain a pointer to the original content.
+We highly recommend providing the ```embeddable_url``` attribute so other clients can request different oEmbed details for this object from the original oEmbed provider (if there is one).

 #### Examples